snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 In contrast to the PR process, this created entry build is initialized with `PUBLISH_ARG` that takes `re-publish`.
 This means the build executes `npm publish` **anyway** and somehow is clever enough to decide if to publish the temporary package as a real one, or not.
 Let's assume our changes keep the same version for now.

 What is going to happen in this case is pretty straightforward - we're trying to publish an existing package version into the npm registry.
-That's why we'll get a message like "wix-style-react@X.Y.Z already exists on registry" and the package wouldn't be published in any way.
+That's why we'll get a message like "wix-style-react@X.Y.Z already exists on registry" and the package wouldn't be published by no means.

+After that, the entry build would pass with the familiar result of "Success; No publish".